shielded-org/Veilum-shielded-Pool/README.md

 #### Keys and shielded addresses

-Keys are derived locally from a one-time wallet signature — they never leave the browser.
+Keys are derived locally — they never leave the client.

+**Web dashboard** (`apps/web/`): one-time wallet signature consent (Stellar Wallets Kit) derives spending and viewing keys.

+**Wallet extension** (`apps/wallet-extension/`): deterministic derivation from the Stellar secret key in the encrypted vault (password unlock).
+Extension and Freighter users sharing the same `G…` address **do not** share shield keys unless they use the same derivation path (extension vault only).

 ```
 commitment = hash4(owner_pk, token_field, amount, blinding)